 Check out all of the great Morocco offerings by Intrepid Travel – I loved my tour there and made some lifelong friendships out of it!

 The perfect mix of beachy turquoise waters, and green, lush jungle, Belize has a variety of warm weather adventures to take.
 I went with my teenage niece as part of the Niece Project, where we did caving, hiking, snorkeling, and biking; all while sweating profusely and soaking up the sun.
 Palm trees hanging over the water, little sand islands full of white sand, glowing sunsets with a margarita in your hand – this will make your winter blues disappear!
 We did a mix of jungle and beaches on our trip, but I can easily see how you might just get stuck on the beach and never want to leave!

 Adventure Life can help you recreate this trip and more!
 See their customizable tours and travel to Belize!

-This little island has a little bit of everything for the winter months.
+This little island has a little bit of everything for the winter months, this is another of the best countries to visit in the winter.
 Warm, sandy beaches with surfing, turtles, and golden sunsets.
 Enjoy the tropical life and foods or go inland for ancient culture and spiritual hikes.
 Plus, you can get your safari fix in Sri Lanka at one of their safari parks and spot leopards and see hundreds of elephants migrate.
 I’ve been there 3 times and still love it!
 I’ve done it luxury and I’ve done it budget – both are great.

 Learn more about Sri Lanka Intrepid Travel Tours!